Todd Grantham

-Jeffrey Todd Grantham (born September 13, 1966) is an American football coach who was the defensive coordinator for Oklahoma State.
-He has previously served as defensive coordinator at the University of Florida.
+Jeffrey Todd Grantham (born September 13, 1966) is an American football coach who is the defensive coordinator for UAB.
+He has previously served as defensive coordinator at the University of Florida and Oklahoma State.

 Early life and education

 Grantham was born in Pulaski, Virginia, and attended nearby Virginia Tech from 1984 to 1988.
 He played for Frank Beamer in Beamer's first season as head coach.
-He graduated from Virginia Tech in 1988 with a Bachelor of Arts in Sports Management.
+He graduated from Virginia Tech in 1988 with a Bachelor of Arts in sports management.
 Grantham earned Second Team All-South Independent, All-American honors his senior year at tackle.

 Coaching career

 Virginia Tech

 From 1990 to 1995 Grantham worked as a coach at his alma mater.

 Michigan State

 Grantham worked as the defensive line coach for Michigan State in 1996 and 1997.

 Indianapolis Colts

 After being promoted to assistant head coach at Michigan State, Grantham was hired by Jim Mora in 1998 to coach the defensive line.
 His D-Line was one of the catalysts of the biggest turnaround in league history (3–13 to 13–3), ultimately helping the Colts defense compile 56 sacks in two years, which was a club record since moving to Indianapolis.
 During his tenure in Indianapolis, the Colts had a 29–19 record.